lupyuen/lupyuen.github.io/src/lorawan.md

     ![Join Request](https://lupyuen.github.io/images/lorawan-sdr1.png)

-    And here's the __Join Network Response__ returned by our WisGate LoRaWAN Gateway...
+    And here's the __Join Network Response__ returned by our WisGate D4H LoRaWAN Gateway...

     ![Join Response](https://lupyuen.github.io/images/lorawan-sdr2.png)

     [__Watch the demo video on YouTube__](https://youtu.be/BMMIIiZG6G0)

-    (Yep BL602 + RFM90 seems to be transmitting packets at a lower Signal Strength than our WisGate LoRaWAN Gateway.
+    (Yep BL602 + RFM90 seems to be transmitting packets with lower power than our WisGate LoRaWAN Gateway.
 More about this in the Appendix.)

 # What's Next